A guide to Symi island, Greece – where is it?

 The harbour – known as Yialos – is busy and the area consists of two parts: Yialos —bustling with tavernas, activity, cafés and hubbub.
 A great place to people watch, and to stay in the thick of things.

 Then there’s the Chorio—the upper town on the hillside.
 It’s quieter, but also more traditional and a great place to watch and greet the locals.
 This is where I stayed in a restored house – a beautiful ‘cave’ like dwelling, the Blue House: bedroom downstairs, steep wooden stairs to the living and kitchen area.
 It was just so, well, peaceful!
 Leaving my house in the morning, I “Kali mera”d a Greek man as I walked past his open door and he called out to me:

 Welcome to my island

-And then the Secret Garden: an old house between the Hora and towards Pedhi beach.
-Michalis and his Belgian wife Katya have transformed their dwelling into a courtyard cafe / bar serving breakfasts, crepes, mezes and open until – well – whenever the last person leaves, which could be 6am.
+The Secret Garden: an old house between the Hora and towards Pedhi beach: Michalis and his Belgian wife Katya have transformed their dwelling into a courtyard cafe / bar serving breakfasts, crepes, mezes and open until – well – whenever the last person leaves, which could be 6am.